-Can grad students get subsidized student loans?
+Can grad students get Direct Subsidized Loans?

 If your sights are set on graduate or professional school, you may wonder what kind of loans you might be eligible for.
 In this article, we’ll talk about Direct Subsidized Loans and Direct Unsubsidized Loans – offered by the U.S. Department of Education – and whether grad students qualify for them.